Chart Color Schemes

 The level of cultural diversity witnessed in Tanami was found to be above average when compared nationally for a number of language and cultural background related metrics

-Tanami's population shows cultural diversity with 3.4% born overseas and 88.7% speaking a language other than English at home.
-Christianity is the predominant religion in Tanami, practiced by 82.7%, compared to 52.6% across Rest of NT.
-In terms of ancestry, Australian Aboriginal makes up 84.2% of Tanami's population, significantly higher than the regional average of 28.9%.
+Tanami's cultural diversity is above average with 3.4% of its population born overseas and 88.7% speaking a language other than English at home.
+Christianity is the main religion in Tanami, making up 82.7%, compared to 52.6% across the Rest of NT.
+The top three ancestry groups are Australian Aboriginal (84.2%), English (4.2%), and Australian (3.8%).

 Frequently Asked Questions - Diversity